Skip to content

 x509: certificate is valid for 10.0.1.3, 127.0.0.1, ::1, not 35.230.148.135

-Why it happens: install auto-detects SANs from the server’s hostname and its local network-interface IPs.
-On a cloud VM the external IP is a 1:1 NAT that never appears on the VM’s interface, so it can’t be auto-detected — you reach the box on an address its own cert doesn’t know about.
+Why it happens: on a cloud VM the external IP is a 1:1 NAT that never appears on the VM’s own interface, so a certificate generated from local interface IPs won’t list it — you reach the box on an address its cert doesn’t know about.

 ”Two operators using the same token”

 The first one wins.
-The second gets 410 Gone.
-The second operator should mint their own token.
+With a single-use token the second gets 401 unauthorized (enrollment token already used).
+The second operator should mint their own token (or use a reusable one for a shared fleet).

 If you’re scripting bulk enrolment via Ansible/Terraform, mint one token per host inside the loop — don’t share.